4. Wire MCP to Agent¶

 Rebuild and redeploy¶

-With the three files updated, rebuild the container and push a new deployment:
+With the three files updated, rebuild and redeploy.
+Make sure you're in

 # Restart the deployment to pick up the new image